STORM-IRIT/Radium-Engine/Docs/material.md

         Journal of Computer Graphics Techniques (JCGT), vol. 2, no. 2, 122-141, 2013
         http://jcgt.org/published/0002/02/09/
     - Lighting is computed the same way as for Opaque Lighting
-    - Default/Reference : ``Material/BlinnPhong/LitOITBlinnPhong`` shaders
+    - Default/Reference : ``Material/BlinnPhong/LitOITBlinnPhong`` shader
     - The transparent color weighting function might be the same as :
     ```
     float weight(float z, float alpha) {